 What that means for you: Imagine that you set up a site with Genesis and you want to add a widget area to the bottom of your blog posts.
 You do a quick search and find a tutorial like this one from Dave and Erin.
 Then imagine that you start a new site with a different child theme and you want to do something similar.
 You can use that exact tutorial even though you’re using a different child theme because the site’s skeleton still uses the Genesis framework – no need to learn something else or reinvent the wheel.

-As you can see, there are a multitude of reasons to use the Genesis framework, and you don’t have to be a web designer to benefit from them.
-You can look at my design portfolio and see just some of the customizations that are possible with Genesis.
-While I still believe there is no substitute for a professional website design, Genesis is a good starting point for designers and DIYers alike.
+As you can see, there are a multitude of reasons to use the Genesis framework, and you don’t have to be a designer or developer to benefit from them.
+While I still believe there is no substitute for a professional website, Genesis is a good starting point for designers, devs, and DIYers alike.